rcaleroa/python-export-GCP-big-query-report/README.md

 # pythonBigQueryReport
-This python code extracts data from BigQuery and creates a CSV file in a Cloud Storage container In order to run this code you should have a GCP project and environment
+This python code extracts data from BigQuery and creates a CSV file in a Cloud Storage container In order to run this code you should have access to a GCP project with Cloud Storage / Big Query services In this use case I also created a cloud scheduler job in GCP which trigger this function and generates the report in CSV format

 # Requeriments